queest347/AcePictureBot/index.md

 # Introduction

-This collection of bots were made to provide a wide range of image accounts that people can enjoy following and looking at.
+The Ace Bot Project is a collection of bots were made to provide a wide range of accounts that a large range people can enjoy following and looking at - not only limited to Twitter.

 The main bot - [@AcePictureBot](https://twitter.com/AcePictureBot) - has over 18 jam packed commands that can be used on [Twitter](https://twitter.com/intent/tweet?text=Who%20is%20my%20waifu%3F%20%40AcePictureBot), [Discord](https://twitter.com/AcePictureBot/status/709779531826073600) or in your [Twitch Chat](https://twitter.com/AcePictureBot/status/702887907472883713)!